 Right at the northern end of the Victoria line lies Walthamstow, a place that many have spoken of, but few have ever seen.
 Ok, so that might be a little dramatic.
 But despite being the hometown of Lethal Bizzle, East 17, and Harry Kane, The ‘Stow (as it shall be affectionately nicknamed) is still surprisingly underappreciated.

-In fact, it has real crackers stowed away – see what we did there? – that the people of London really need to know about.
+In fact, it has real crackers stowed away (see what we did there?) that the people of London really need to know about.
 With that in mind, Secret London has decided to shine a light on some of the most interesting places in E17.
-So, without further ado, here are ten of the best things to do in Walthamstow:
+So, without further ado, here are some of the best things to do in Walthamstow.

 1. Amble around the eclectic shops of Walthamstow Village